Caleydo/caleydo.github.io/_persons/streit.md

 website: http://marc-streit.com
 ---

-<p>I am a tenured Full Professor at the <a href="http://www.cg.jku.at">Institute of Computer Graphics</a> at <a href="http://www.jku.at">Johannes Kepler University Linz</a> where I lead the JKU Visual Data Science Group.
+<p>I am a tenured Full Professor at the <a href="http://www.cg.jku.at">Institute of Computer Graphics</a> at <a href="http://www.jku.at">Johannes Kepler University Linz</a> where I lead the JKU Visual Data Science Lab.
 I finished my PhD at the <a href="http://www.icg.tugraz.at">Institute for Computer Graphics and Vision</a>
 at <a href="http://www.tugraz.at">Graz University of Technology</a> in early 2011 and moved to Linz later that year.
 In 2012 I was a visiting researcher at the <a href="https://dbmi.hms.harvard.edu/">Department of Biomedical Informatics</a> (DBMI) at Harvard Medical School.
 As part of a Fulbright scholarship for research and lecturing I was a visiting professor at the <a href="http://vcg.seas.harvard.edu">Visual Computing Group</a> at <a href="http://www.seas.harvard.edu">Harvard Paulson School</a> in 2014.
 I am also a guest lecturer at the <a href="https://www.imperial.ac.uk/business-school">Imperial College Business School</a>.</p>